 The trial court ruled in favor of Spann, declaring that the three-day review period was not necessary as it was an auction sale, which is distinctly different from a traditional residential real estate transaction.

 Liu appealed arguing that the contract was unenforceable.
-The Appellate Division and the Supreme Court found that Liu was in breach of contract and that the three-day review period does not apply to absolute auction sales.
+The Appellate Division and the Supreme Court found that Liu was in breach of contract and that the three-day review period does not apply to real estate auction sales.
 The Court found that Liu and her husband had extensive experience in purchasing real estate from auctions, so this was not a matter of inexperience.
 The contract that Liu signed also explicitly stated that the review period would not apply.

-This is an important lesson for real estate purchasers in auction sales, and another example of how important it is to read and understand a contract before signing.
+This is an important lesson for real estate purchasers in real estate auction sales, and another example of how important it is to read and understand a contract before signing.
 It is always best to have an attorney review your contract before signing.
 The expense of paying an attorney to review a contract may save you from signing something you should not have.